DevTK0/Lightspeed-React/README.md

 In this project, we experiment with the idea of extreme colocation.
 Colocation makes it easier to reason about the code, which improves maintainability in the long run.
 The following are some established guidelines:

-- Hooks and Server Actions should be in a separate .ts file in the same folder as the component that is using it.
+- Prefer creating localised component files within the same folder over creating common services.
   - /path/to/some-component.tsx
   - /path/to/some-component.action.ts
+  - /path/to/some-component.service.ts
-  - /path/to/some-component.hook.ts
+  - /path/to/some-component.client.ts
 - Components should follow [Top Down Composability](#top-down-composability) rules.